spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/airgap.md

 ## Supported Platforms

-The following table outlines the supported platforms for an airgap VerteX installation and the supported OCI registries.
+The following table outlines the platforms supported for airgap VerteX installation and the supported OCI registries.

 | **Platform**   | **OCI Registry** | **Supported** |
 | -------------- | ---------------- | ------------- |